John Major: Foreign Secretary (July–October 1989)

 In 1987–1988, it became clear that Major had become a 'favourite' of Thatcher's and he was widely tipped for further promotion.
-Nevertheless, Major's appointment to Foreign Secretary in July 1989 came as a surprise due to his relative lack of experience in the Cabinet and unfamiliarity with international affairs.
+Nevertheless, Major's appointment as Foreign Secretary in July 1989 came as a surprise due to his relative lack of experience in the Cabinet and unfamiliarity with international affairs.
 Major found the prospect daunting, and unsuccessfully attempted to convince Thatcher to allow him to stay on at the Treasury.
 There were also fears within the Foreign & Commonwealth Office (FCO) that Major would be Thatcher's 'hatchet-man', as her relations with the department under Geoffrey Howe had been poor and characterised by mutual distrust.
-Major accepted the job and began to settle into the department, living in an upstairs room at the FCO and devolving decision making where necessary, though he found the increased security burdensome and disliked the extensive ceremonial aspects of the role.
+Major accepted the job and began to settle into the department, living in an upstairs room at the FCO and devolving decision-making where necessary, though he found the increased security burdensome and disliked the extensive ceremonial aspects of the role.

 Amongst Major's first acts as Foreign Secretary was to cancel the sale of Hawk aircraft to Iraq, over concerns they would be used for internal repression.
 He represented Britain at the Paris Peace Conference to determine the future of Cambodia.
-Major also met with US secretary of state James Baker, with whom he primarily discussed the issue of Vietnamese boat people, and with Qian Qichen, Foreign Minister of China, becoming the first senior Western politician to meet with a Chinese official since the violent crackdown of pro-democracy protesters in Tiananmen Square the previous month.
+Major also met with US secretary of state James Baker, with whom he primarily discussed the issue of Vietnamese boat people, and with Qian Qichen, Foreign Minister of China, becoming the first senior Western politician to meet with a Chinese official since the violent crackdown on pro-democracy protesters in Tiananmen Square the previous month.
 Discussions focused primarily on the future of Hong Kong, which Britain was scheduled to hand over to China in 1997.

 Major spent most of a summer holiday that year in Spain conducting extensive background reading on foreign affairs and British foreign policy.
-Upon his return to the UK he and Thatcher met with French president François Mitterrand, in which the future direction of the European Community was discussed.
+Upon his return to the UK he and Thatcher met with French president François Mitterrand to discuss the future direction of the European Community.
 In September 1989, Major delivered a speech at the United Nations General Assembly, in which he pledged to support Colombia's effort to tackle the drugs trade and reiterated Britain's opposition to the apartheid regime in South Africa.
-Major also met US president George H. W. Bush in Washington, D.C. and Domingo Cavallo, the Argentine foreign minister, the first such meeting since the end of the Falklands War seven years earlier.
+Major also met US president George H. W. Bush in Washington, D.C.
+His meeting with Domingo Cavallo, the Argentine foreign minister, was the first such meeting since the end of the Falklands War seven years earlier.

 Major's last major summit as Foreign Secretary was the Commonwealth Heads of Government Meeting (CHOGM) in Malaysia.
 The meeting was dominated by the issue of sanctions on South Africa, with Britain being the only country to oppose them, on the grounds that they would end up hurting poorer South Africans far more than the apartheid regime at which they were aimed.
 The summit ended acrimoniously, with Thatcher controversially and against established precedent issuing a second final communiqué stating Britain's opposition to sanctions, with the press seizing on the apparent disagreement on the matter between Major and Thatcher.